thunlp/LLaVA-UHD/README.md

 </div>

 ## News
--[2025/01/13] 🔥🔥🔥 **MiniCPM-o 2.6** is [open-sourced](https://github.com/OpenBMB/MiniCPM-o), which matches **GPT-4o-202405** on vision, speech and multimodal live streaming.
-It advances popular capabitlies of MiniCPM-V 2.6, and supports various new fun features.
-Congratulations!!! 🎉🎉🎉 Our **LLaVA-UHD v2** has been applied as the foundational image perception module in  **MiniCPM-o 2.6**.
-Try it now!

 -[2024/12/19] 🔥LLaVA-UHD v2 achieves achieves superior
 performance over existing MLLMs on 13 popular benchmarks.
 Notably, our design